netz98/n98-magerun2/readme.rst

 Options:
     --scope             The config value's scope (default, websites, stores) --scope-id          The config value's scope ID
-    --decrypt           Decrypt the config value using local.xml's crypt key --update-script     Output as update script lines
+    --decrypt           Decrypt the config value using crypt key defined in env.php --update-script     Output as update script lines
     --magerun-script    Output for usage with config:set
     --format            Output as json, xml or csv